ubamba98/EAD2020/README.md

 # EAD2020
+The code accompanying our submission to the EndoCV 2020 challenge.
+Full paper [here](https://arxiv.org/abs/2003.10129v1).

 ### How to Train:
  1. **Downloading and Preparing Dataset** : Download script.sh file  and run `bash script.sh` on terminal.
 This will install dependencies, download dataset and extract them to following folders: